-For a symmetric matrix, it has been shown that the SVD factor matrices are related to those of the EVD \cite{Golub-al-1965,Hanson-al-1969,Stewart-1993,Golub-al-1996}.
+It has been shown that the SVD factor matrices of a symmetric matrix are related to those of the EVD \cite{Golub-al-1965,Hanson-al-1969,Stewart-1993}.
 Indeed, using the expression (\ref{eq-svd}) of $\mathbf{X}$ in the relation (\ref{eq-eigen}) allows to write:

-Comparing the above expression to relation (\ref{eq-eigen}) allows to express the SVD factors using the EVD factors:
+Comparing the above expression to relation (\ref{eq-eigen}), the SVD factors using the EVD factors are: